RamuneNeptune/ModdingInSubnautica/README.md

 <br></br>

 ## Mod Setup for SN Legacy
-<strong>The following is a guide to installing and using mods for Subnautica Legacy.</strong>
  1. Download [QModManager v4.4.4]() here, and [SMLHelper v2.14.1]() here.
  2. Place both zip files into your game installation folder.
  3. Extract / Unzip `QModManager_SN1.STABLE.zip` into your game folder.